|

 He started publishing in the late nineties, in such magazines as The Beloit

-Poetry Journal, Mudfish, Poetry, Poetry Northwest, Prairie Schooner, Rattle, and many others; and in three chapbooks,
+Poetry Journal, Mudfish, Poetry, Poetry Northwest, Prairie Schooner, Rattle, and many others; and in five chapbooks,

-Still in Here Someplace (2002) from Pudding House Publications, A Story Anyone Could Stick To (2008) from
+Still in Here Someplace (2002) from Pudding House Publications, A Story Anyone Could Stick To (2008), Three-season

 |